 Table of Contents:

-Diabetes can be a life altering illness, whether patients have type1 or type 2 diabetes.
-At East County Urgent Care in El Cajon, CA our medical professionals have years of experience in diabetes management for patients of all ages.
+Diabetes can be a life-altering illness, whether patients have type 1 or type 2 diabetes.
+At East County Urgent Care and Urgent Care in El Cajon, CA our medical professionals have years of experience in diabetes management for patients of all ages.
 At our urgent care clinic, we provide a large variety of medical services for acute and chronic illnesses.
 Diabetes is one of the illnesses that we focus on at our walk-in clinic, and we can provide fast and attentive service for you and your loved ones when you come into our clinic.
-Rather than making an appointment weeks or months in advance at a primary care clinic or hospital, we focus on providing immediate attention for patients when they walk into our clinic.
+Rather than making appointments weeks or months in advance at a primary care clinic or hospital, we focus on providing immediate attention for patients when they walk into our clinic.

 Managing your diabetes and general health is important when it comes to living with either type of diabetes.
-The two big lifestyles that we stress at East County Urgent Care are healthy eating and physical activity.
-There is no specific diet for diabetes patients, but eating plenty of whole grains, vegetables and fruits is recommended.
+The two big lifestyles that we stress at East County Urgent Care and Urgent Care are healthy eating and physical activity.
+There is no specific diet for diabetes patients, but eating plenty of whole grains, vegetables, and fruits is recommended.

-Treatments that we provide for appropriate management of diabetes include blood sugar monitoring, insulin administration or oral medication.
+Treatments that we provide for the appropriate management of diabetes include blood sugar monitoring, insulin administration, or oral medication.
 We work with each patient on an individual basis to find the best option for your personal health.
-In addition to our patient specific diabetes management plans, East County Urgent Care has a top-notch team of medical experts on site.
-Our doctors and nurses have extensive experience in diabetes management and are familiar working with patients of all ages.
+In addition to our patient-specific diabetes management plans, East County Urgent Care and Urgent Care has a top-notch team of medical experts on site.
+Our doctors and nurses have extensive experience in diabetes management and are familiar with working with patients of all ages.